antzGames/OpenVAT-for-Godot/README.md

 You will have to set the min/max values, and all other shader parameters manually.
 Some of the demo scenes (`durty_rag.tscn`, `cloth.tscn`, `jello.tscn`) use the default OpenVAT shader, so take a look at the code to see how it is done.

+## Demo

+A demo is provided.
+Just run the project.
+Pressing `SPACE` or `F1` key will load the next scene.

+Pressing the `F3` key will display more FPS information.

+`MSAA 2x` is set at the project level.
+Turning off `MSAA` improves performance.

 ## OpenVAT MIT License for shader in `OpenVAT-Engine_Tools`